saisasi2004/Kubera---APP/README.md

 ## What is Kubera?

 **Kubera** is named after **Kubera** — the Hindu god of wealth, treasury, and riches.
 He is the divine banker of the gods, the guardian of treasures, and the lord of all riches.
-Just like the mythological Kubera watched over the wealth of the heavens, **Kubera the app watches over every rupee of yours** — tracking, organizing, and helping you understand where your money goes.
+Just like the Kubera watched over the wealth of the heavens, **Kubera the app watches over every rupee of yours** — tracking, organizing, and helping you understand where your money goes.

 Kubera is a **personal finance tracker** built for real people with real money problems.
 It's not another boring spreadsheet or a complicated banking app.
 It's **your personal money companion** that helps you answer the one question we all ask: